 Slice the tomatoes in half and add to the pan, then let it cook a minute to soften.

-Let sit and cool for about 10 minutes before cutting into and serving.
-Will keep in the fridge for 4-5 days as well—makes great leftovers!
+Let your frittata sit and cool for about 10 minutes before cutting into and serving.
+This will keep in the fridge for 4-5 days as well—and makes great leftovers!

 - 1 tablespoon of olive oil

 - 300 grams (1 cup of so) of sliced cherry tomatoes

 - 1/4 cup of grated parmesan cheese

 - Heat the oven to 400 F. Heat oil on medium or medium-low in a large, oven-safe non-stick frying pan (I recommend cast iron) and cook the onion for 5-6 minutes until softened and lightly golden, adding a little salt.
 Add the tomatoes and toss for 1 minute to soften.

 - Beat the eggs and add the salt and pepper and parmesan cheese, stirring together.